NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 |

-The following tips can help you cut down on saturated fatty acids too:
+The following tips can further help you to cut down on saturated fatty acids:

-- Check the fat content of dairy products.
-The lower the total fat, the fewer saturated fatty acids they contain.
+- Check the fat content of dairy products: the less fat overall, the less saturated fatty acids.

 - Cut off any visible fat on meats.

-- Be aware when choosing fats and oils that saturated fats (like butter and palm/coconut oil) are solid at room temperature and unsaturated fats are liquid (olive or rapeseed oil, for example).
+- When choosing fats and oils, it can help to know that saturated fats (like butter, palm oil and coconut oil) are solid at room temperature and unsaturated fats (like olive oil or rapeseed oil) are liquid at room temperature.

-Why are people often recommended to follow a "Mediterranean diet"?
+Why are people often advised to follow a "Mediterranean diet"?

-"Mediterranean diet" is the term given by nutritionists to a diet rich in vegetables, fruits, legumes, nuts, olive oil, whole grain products, fish and poultry.
+The term "Mediterranean diet" describes a diet rich in vegetables, fruits, legumes, nuts, olive oil, whole grain products, fish and poultry.
 It meets many of the recommendations for a nutritionally balanced diet.

 Research has shown that eating this type of diet helps reduce risk factors for cardiovascular disease.
-One major study also found that the risk of vascular disease decreased over a five-year period.
+One major study also found that the risk of vascular disease (affecting the blood vessels) decreased over a five-year period.

-The vast majority of experts recommend regular exercise to strengthen your heart and vessels.
-As well as potentially positive impact on cholesterol levels, exercise and sports keep your vessels fit and make them more elastic.
-This can reduce blood pressure too.
-Exercise and sports can also help you lose weight, strengthen your muscles and bones and improve your general level of fitness and wellbeing.
+The vast majority of experts recommend regular exercise to strengthen your heart and blood vessels.
+As well as having a positive impact on your cholesterol levels, exercise and sports can keep your blood vessels fit and make them more elastic.
+This can reduce blood pressure, too.
+Exercise can also

 How much exercise is recommended?

-The World Health Organization (WHO) recommends that adults should:
+The World Health Organization (WHO) recommends that adults should do

-- do at least 150 to 300 minutes of moderate-intensity aerobic physical activity per week, or
+- at least 150 to 300 minutes of moderate-intensity endurance exercise per week, or

-- 75 to 150 minutes of vigorous-intensity aerobic physical activity per week, or
+- 75 to 150 minutes of high-intensity endurance exercise per week, or

 - do muscle-strengthening activities (like weight training) on two days per week, and

-- incorporate lots of physical activity into their day-to-day life and spend less time in a seated position.
+- include a lot of physical activity in their day-to-day activities and spend less time sitting.

-"Aerobic physical activity" means things like Nordic walking, hiking, jogging, cycling or swimming.
+Endurance exercise includes things like Nordic walking, hiking, jogging, cycling and swimming.
 If you haven't done much in the past, it's best to increase your level of physical activity gradually.
-You can ask your doctor which types of sports would be good for you, whether there are any reasons not to take up certain sports and the best way to get started.
+You can ask your doctor which types of sports would be good for you, whether there are any reasons not to take up certain sports, and how best to get started.

-According to the WHO, any aerobic physical activity that lasts at least ten minutes is beneficial.
-It doesn't matter if you exercise for 30 minutes in one go or incorporate three ten-minute activities into your day.
+According to the WHO, any endurance exercise that lasts at least 10 minutes has a positive effect.
+It doesn't matter if you exercise for 30 minutes in one go or incorporate three 10-minute activities into your day.

-- do physical activities with their families or friends,
+- do physical activities with their family or friends,

 - keep a record of their activities on a smartphone app or fitness tracker.

-The important thing is to find something you like doing and that fits in with your day-to-day schedule.
+The important thing is to find something you enjoy doing and that fits in with your day-to-day schedule.

 What role does body weight play?

-Being very overweight increases the risk of cardiovascular disease.
-People are considered to be very overweight if they have a BMI of over 30.
-BMI stands for “body mass index” and the higher it is, the higher the risk of illness.
+Being obese (very overweight) increases the risk of cardiovascular disease.
+People are considered to be obese if they have a BMI of over 30.
+Generally speaking, the higher the BMI, the higher the risk of illness.

-People with a BMI above 30 are recommended to lose 5 to 10% of their weight.
-This is only possible if they make permanent changes to their diet.
-Exercise can help but it’s not enough on it’s own.
-There are a number of programs available to help people lose weight.
+People with a BMI above 30 are advised to lose 5 to 10% of their weight.
+They can only do this by changing their diet over the long term.
+Exercise can help but it’s not enough on its own.
+Various programs can help you lose weight.

 Why is it helpful to give up smoking?

 Smoking can increase the amount of LDL cholesterol (“bad” cholesterol) in the blood.
-But it damages the blood vessels in other ways too.
-It can cause minor inflammation on their inner walls, leading to a higher risk of deposits on the walls and blood clots.
+But it damages the blood vessels in other ways too: It can cause small areas of inflammation on their inner walls, increasing the risk of deposits and blood clots in those areas.
 Smoking also causes the coronary arteries (the vessels that supply the heart) to become narrower.

 Research shows that smoking significantly increases the risk of cardiovascular disease and that the risk is higher the more a person smokes.
-But if they manage to give up, they can also prevent cancer and lung disease and increase their overall life expectancy.
+If they manage to give up, that can also help to prevent cancer and lung disease and increase their overall life expectancy.

-Most smokers do manage to stop if they’re motivated enough but it often takes quite a few attempts.
-The right preparation, support and special products to help reduce withdrawal effects (like nicotine replacement therapy) can help.
+Most smokers do manage to stop if they’re motivated enough but it often takes a few attempts.
+The right preparation, support and special products to help reduce withdrawal effects (like nicotine replacement therapy) can help here.

-There is a wide variety of products for sale that are meant to reduce cholesterol and promote cardiovascular health.
-Many of them are sold as highly concentrated dietary supplements in the form of capsules.
-But none of these supplements has so far been proven to provide protection against medical problems such as heart attacks or strokes.
+A wide variety of products are claimed to reduce cholesterol and be good for your cardiovascular health.
+Many of these products are sold as highly concentrated dietary supplements in the form of capsules.
+But no supplements have been proven to prevent medical problems such as heart attacks or strokes.

-Examples of supplements that have not been proven to be effective include:
+Examples of supplements that have not been proven to help here include:

 - Artichoke extract